The information in this article applies to:

 Export your System Information.

-- Sign in to the Online Support Center and create a new support case to send to Technical Support.
+Sign in to the Technical Support Center and create a new support case to send to Technical Support.

 Give the case a short but descriptive title.

 In the text of the case, type a detailed description of the problem, including the exact steps that cause the behavior.
+If you submitted a report, be sure to reference the date and time the report was sent.
 The more detailed you are, the more likely we will be to reproduce the issue and identify the problem.

-Click the Browse button and attach the Backup, Screenshot, Message Log, and System Information files to your case, then Submit it.
+Click the Browse button and attach the Backup, Screenshot, Message Log, Rendering Log if applicable, and System Information files to your case, then Submit it.

-It is possible that Technical Support may need additional information regarding the issue, which they will request via a reply in the Online Support Center.
+It is possible that Technical Support may need additional information regarding the issue, which they will request via a reply in the Technical Support Center.